deadlydog/PowerShell.Experiment.ClassPerformanceComparison/ReadMe.md

 The test measures how long it takes to import the class and enum types into the script.

 To run the test, run the [Invoke-Test.ps1](/src/Invoke-Test.ps1) script.

+### Prerequisites

+The test requires dotnet.exe to be installed and available in the PATH, as it is used to build the C# assemblies imported by the test.

 ## Results